NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/spring-boot-3-1-docker-compose-support-intuitive-consistent-develop-run-tests-containers.md

 ![SB-Docker-cover.png](resources%2Fsb-docker%2FSB-Docker-cover.png)

 [Spring-Boot-Docker-Compose](https://docs.spring.io/spring-boot/reference/features/dev-services.html#features.dev-services.docker-compose) is a very powerful tool to help developer in their daily job.
-Help the Spring Boot app start with a `docker-compose up` automatically.
-In Both development and running test.
-This tiny automation actually bring huge benefit to both developer experiment and engineering practice
+Help the Spring Boot app start with `docker-compose up` automatically.
+In Both development and running tests.
+This tiny automation actually brings huge benefits to both developer experiment and engineering practice

 In this article, we will cover: